reach-sh/reach-lang/docs/src/rsh/module/index.md

 export function add1(x) { return x + 1; };
 ```

-are valid @{tooltip(exports, exporting allows identifiers to be visible to other modules)}.
+are valid @{tooltip("exports", "exporting allows identifiers to be visible to other modules")}.

 Module-level identifiers may also be exported after the fact,
 and may be renamed during export.